fbpx

 However, as a parent, it is important to try to figure out how to understand your teen and to see things from their point of view (even if you disagree with them).
 The reason for this is ‘connection capital’.
 As discussed in my previous blog, it is important to recognise, interpret and act on your teen’s bids for connection.
 This will support you to build a trusting relationship with your teen through the depositing of ‘connection capital’ into their ‘connection account’.
 The more regularly you deposit into your children’s ‘connection account’ the stronger and more resilient your relationship with them will be.
 Read more…

 Connection-focused parenting is based on the assumption that we are all fundamentally ‘good inside’.
-In other words, you are a good person and your teen is a good kid.
+In other words, you are a good person and your child is a good kid.

 This might sound deceptively simple.
 Of course, our kids, and we as parents are good inside.
 But stay with me here.
-It is easy to hold onto our idea of goodness when everything is going right.
-When we are calm and regulated.
-When our teens are behaving as we believe that they should.
+It is easy to hold onto our idea of goodness when everything is going ‘right’, when we are calm and regulated or when our children are behaving as we believe that they ‘should’.

-However, when our teen has just had a meltdown.
-We had an argument with our partner about how we handled a parenting situation.
-Or we are exhausted, overwhelmed and ‘over it’ it is very easy to see the worst in ourselves, our partner or our teen.
+However, when our child has just had a meltdown, we argue with our partner about how to handle a parenting situation, or we are exhausted, overwhelmed and ‘over it’ it is very easy to see the worst in ourselves, our partner or our child.
 It is very easy to believe that we are ‘bad’ inside.
 Read how you can change this and use the principle of ‘good inside’ as a powerful parenting tool.
 Read more…